heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 copies of the repository.

 Git is a **distributed** VCS, which means that each clone is a full copy of the repository.
-This allows to work offline, and to have multiple backups of the repository.
+This allows to work offline.

 ### Commits, hashes and tags